bharatpatel7/portfolio/README.md

 - `gain`: Calculate and display the total gain of the portfolio.

 ## Test Plan and Output
-All the Test plan and Expected outputs are in Text file. for Test plan  follow *testplan.txt* for expected output follow *testPlan_expectedOutput.txt*
+All the Test plan and Expected outputs are in Text file. <br>
+for Test plan  follow *testplan.txt* <br>
+for expected output follow *testPlan_expectedOutput.txt*

 ## Owner